2018-2019 Undergraduate & Graduate Catalog

 Educational Talent Search

-All offices are located at the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus.
+All offices are located at the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus, with the exception of the Educational Talent Search office which is located at the Depot on the Robert C. Pew Grand Rapids Campus.

 Secondary Admission for Undergraduates